+What Does the Application Process Involve?

+Through the RWJF Culture of Health Prize application process, a community comes together to reflect on, learn from, and tell their inspiring stories of collaboration, action, and results.

+Communities should understand they are applying for a prize and not a grant.
+The Prize recognizes work that has already been accomplished so there is no required workplan or budget.
+To be competitive, it is imperative that Prize applicants showcase the breadth of work and collaboration happening across the entire community and across sectors, through all phases of the competition.

+Who Is Eligible to Apply?

 The RWJF Culture of Health Prize honors U.S. communities; submissions representing the work of a single organization will not be considered.

-To be eligible to apply for a prize, a "community" must be based in the United States and fall into one of the following categories: - Town, village, borough, or other local incorporated place - City - County or parish - Federally-recognized tribe - Native Hawaiian organization serving and representing the interests of Native Hawaiians in Hawaii - Region (such as contiguous towns, cities, or counties) Communities within U.S. territories are welcome to apply.
-Neighborhoods, states, and unincorporated local communities are not eligible to apply.
-With the exception of previous Prize winners and 2016 finalists, all past applicants are eligible to reapply in 2017 (2016 finalists may reapply in 2018).
+To be eligible to apply for the Prize, a community must be a geographically defined jurisdiction within the United States that falls into one of the following categories:

+- City, town, village, borough, or other municipality with a publicly elected governing body - County or parish - Federally-recognized tribe or a state-designated Indian reservation - Native Hawaiian organization serving and representing the interests of Native Hawaiians in Hawaii - Region (such as contiguous towns, cities, or counties)

+Communities within U.S. territories are welcome to apply.

+Neighborhoods and states are not eligible to apply.

+With the exception of previous Prize winners and 2017 finalists, all past applicants are eligible to reapply for 2018 (2017 finalists may reapply in 2019).

 Communities will be asked to select primary and alternate contact people for their application, preferably from two different organizations.
+Each individual will indicate the type of organization with which they are affiliated, such as:

+- Business

+- Community coalition or resident group

+- Hospital or health care organization

+- Local foundation

+- Government agency or department

+- School

-Each individual will indicate one of the following organization types with which they are affiliated: - Business - Community coalition or resident group - Hospital or health care organization - Local foundation - Government agency or department - School - Non-profit community-based organization - Community development organization Each applicant community will be required to designate a local U.S. governmental entity or tax exempt public charity operating in its community to accept the \$25,000 Prize on the community's behalf, should they win.
+- Non-profit community-based organization

+- Community development organization

+Each applicant community will be required to designate a local U.S. governmental entity or tax exempt public charity operating in its community to accept the \$25,000 Prize on the community's behalf, should they win.
 Community partners can decide together how to use the funds to benefit the community; budget reports on Prize expenditures are not required.

-"The introspection involved in writing the application served as a significant motivator for us.
-When we saw on paper how much we actually accomplished, it invigorated us to forge forward." - Prize applicant
+"The best part of the Prize application process has been to identify and acknowledge the amazing things our leaders have accomplished with and for us.

+We often forget to stop, smell the roses and reflect on our endeavors and the Prize experience has allowed us to do just that."

+- Prize applicant